|46.02||[Superseded by Laws 1925 c 426]|

 (b) Certifications required to authenticate, officiate, or establish standing of the application or notice as a matter of law, rule, or sound business practice may be authenticated in an alternative to paper-based original signatures or notarial seals on facsimile or electronic media submissions in a technically competent means at the discretion of the commissioner, including but not limited to, document imaging meeting the standard in subdivision 3, bar coding, personal identification numbers, or other reliable communicated verification technique.

-Subdivision 1.
-Filing; fee; public inspection.
 The incorporators of a bank proposed to be organized under the laws of this state shall execute and acknowledge a written application in the form prescribed by the commissioner of commerce.
 The application must be signed by two or more of the incorporators and request a certificate authorizing the proposed bank to transact business at the place and in the name stated in the application.
 The applicant shall file the application with the department with an $8,000 filing fee.
 The commissioner may waive the fee for a bank to be located in a low- or moderate-income area as defined in Code of Federal Regulations, title 12, part 25(1), (n)(1) and (n)(2), and where no other depository institution operates an office.
 If the proposed bank is being organized in connection with a reorganization or merger of an existing bank, the filing fee is $2,000.
-The fees must be turned over by the commissioner to the state treasurer and credited to the general fund.
+The fees must be turned over by the commissioner to the commissioner of management and budget and credited to the general fund.
 The application file must be public, with the exception of financial data on individuals which is private under the Minnesota Government Data Practices Act and data defined as trade secret information under section 13.37, subdivision 1, paragraph (b), which must be given nonpublic classification upon written request by the applicant.

-Subd.
-2. Notice of filing application; publication.
 Upon notice of acceptance of an application as complete in all respects for filing, the applicant shall within 30 days of the receipt of the form prescribed by the commissioner, publish a notice of the filing of the application, in a qualified newspaper published in the municipality in which the proposed bank is to be located, and if there is no such newspaper, then in a qualified newspaper likely to give notice in the municipality in which the bank is proposed to be located.
-The notice must be in the form prescribed by the commissioner and, in addition to the publication, the applicant shall mail a copy of the notice by certified mail to every bank located within three miles of the proposed location of the bank.
+The notice must be in the form prescribed by the commissioner.

 Written requests for hearing must be evaluated by the commissioner who may grant or deny the request.
 A hearing must generally be granted only if it is determined that written submissions would be inadequate or that a hearing would otherwise be beneficial to the decision-making process.
 A hearing may be limited to issues considered material by the commissioner.